corfyi/UCMCTrack/README.md

 python demo.py --cam_para demo/cam_para.txt --video demo/demo.mp4
 ```

 The file `demo/cam_para.txt` is the camera parameters estimated from a single image.
-The code of this tool will be open-sourced in the future.
+The code of this tool is released.
+For specific steps, please refer to the Get Started.

 ![](demo/demo_cam_para.jpg)